So you’ve been looking into the best online bartending schools and now you’re trying to decide whether or not they’re worth attending.

 However, although online bartending school isn’t necessary, the real question that we should be asking is: Is it useful?

 And this is where the bartending school advocates have got it 100% right.

 How could it not be?

-Instead of having to learn everything you need about bartending on-the-job while you have a million and 1 things to do, you get to learn the fundamentals & theory of bartending from the comfort of your own home.
+Instead of having to learn everything you need about bartending on-the-job, you get to learn the fundamentals and theory of bartending from the comfort of your own home.

-That means that you won’t have to constantly annoy your bar manager/fellow bartenders by asking them unnecessary questions day-in & day-out.
+Going through a school means that you won’t have to constantly annoy your manager or fellow bartenders by asking them unnecessary questions day-in and day-out.
 Instead, you can save everyone’s time (especially your own) by learning the fundamentals on your own.